This is the authoritative reference for client-side error handling on

 Remediation.
 Read the message for the specific field at fault and

 correct the request.
-For the legacy-completions case, either switch the
+For the legacy-completions case, call

 API Reference is the authoritative